 How can we better spot and manage Orthopaedic injuries as a result of abuse?

-This essay was submitted to the University of Birmingham Trauma and Orthopaedics Society National Undergraduate Essay Competition on 30/3/21
+This essay was highly commended at the University of Birmingham Trauma and Orthopaedics Society National Undergraduate Essay Competition.

 Orthopaedic injuries can often arise from abuse, whether from intimate partner violence (IPV), child or elderly abuse.
 This is a serious public health problem that needs to be better managed and prevented.
 Though there are similarities in the identification and management of orthopaedic injuries across the types of domestic abuse, they can still result in differing presentations and consequently, management strategies differ.

 Orthopaedic injuries as a result of abuse can be recognized with a careful history, physical examination, and radiographic examination.
 Recognition of abuse is the most critical component in ensuring its effective management and treatment.
 Patients with orthopaedic abuse injuries will normally present at the clinic or emergency room, giving doctors the opportunity to identify signs of abuse and intervene, preventing their escalation.1

 Taking a good patient history and providing clear documentation of it in this situation is critical.
 A history that is vague with contradictory statements provided by a parent/ partner/ caregiver, a mechanism of injury with an unexplained fracture type, an inconsistent/ lack of injury history, an unwitnessed mechanism and/or a delay of more than 24 hours in seeking care, should raise suspicions towards abuse.2,3 Careful documentation is essential to provide the best overall and long-term care possible for the patient and in aiding any potential legal action.4